As Seen on TV: supercharging your small business

-Thinkbox have long been champions of effectiveness – commissioning numerous award-winning studies that provide advertisers with the evidence they need to invest.
-Previously, this research tend to be based on bigger, more established brands.
+Thinkbox has long been a champion of effectiveness – commissioning numerous award-winning studies that provide advertisers with the evidence they need to invest.
+Previously, this research tends to be based on bigger, more established brands.
 (This is down to the nature of the data; it tends to be bigger brands who invest in marketing evaluation.)
 Whilst these studies are hugely useful for many advertisers, they only show part of the picture.
 Are the same findings applicable to smaller brands?

 - Scale is the biggest driver of effectiveness.
 Small businesses should prioritise growth over profit – it’s the growth that drives the profit.

 - Advertising has both a short-term and a sustained effect on sales.
 Advertising has an immediate effect on sales, but it will also work long after the campaign has ended through driving repeat business and resonating with customers who weren’t in market at the time of the campaign.

 - The point of diminishing returns needs to be identified.
 Advertisers then need to invest in channels which stimulate new demand rather than those that harvest existing interest.
 TV drives growth quickly once other media channels have hit the point of saturation.